Helpmewithbiblestudy.org

 The reaping figuratively speaks of gathering the "ripe" grapes and throwing them into the great wine press of God's wrath "outside the city" (Rev 14:18-19), which is a reference to the bowl judgments that follow (Rev 16:1-21).
 This period of reaping includes the angelic assistance of carrying out Jesus Christ's judgment at Armageddon, because it is Jesus who treads upon the grapes in the great wine press of God's wrath (Rev 19:15-21).

-The appearance of these seven angels, inside the Temple of God, and what they represented caused the tribulation saints to sing praises to God.
+The appearance of these seven angels with their seven plagues, inside the Temple of God, and what they represented caused the saints of the Great Tribulation to sing three praises to God.

-The third song of praise (Rev 15:3-4) places an emphasis on "the kingdom of the world has become the kingdom of our Lord and of His Christ; and He will reign forever and ever" (Rev 11:15-18).
+The third song of praise is short and asserts God's holy, righteous, and powerful nature deserving of fear and worship (Rev 15:2b).
+It places an emphasis on "the kingdom of the world has become the kingdom of our Lord and of His Christ; and He will reign forever and ever" (Rev 11:15-18).

 When the seven angels who had the seven plagues come out from the Temple of God, they receive from one of the four living creatures a bowl of God's wrath (Rev 15:6-7), and it appears that each plague is mixed with each corresponding bowl (Rev 21:9).